-In the early 2000's a new concern arose - increased ocean uptake of atmospheric CO2 may be causing oceans to become more acidic.
+In the early 2000's a new concern arose - increased ocean uptake of atmospheric CO2 causing oceans to become more acidic.
 (Remember we talked about mechanisms by which oceans take up CO2 earlier?).
-According to the IPCC in its 2007 report, we've already observed an average decrease in pH of 0.1 pH units since pre-industrial times.
+According to the IPCC in its 2007 and 2013 reports, we've already observed an average increase in acidity of ocean waters of about 26% (decrease in pH of ~0.1 pH units) since pre-industrial times.
 (Remember that the pH scale is inverse - smaller numbers means more acidity.
 Also remember that the pH scale is logarithmic, tso a change of 0.1 pH units his actually represents a significant increase in acidity.

 For example, the difference between pH 6 and pH 7 is a 10 fold difference in concentration of hydrogen ion - 10 times more at pH 6 than at pH 7.)

-IPCC 2007 predicts that we'll see an average global decrease in ocean pH (increase in acidity) of 0.14 - 0.3.5 pH units over the 21st century as the oceans continue to take up more and more CO2.
+IPCC 2013 predicts that we'll see an additional average global decrease in ocean pH (increase in acidity) of 0.06 - 0.32 pH units over the 21st century as the oceans continue to take up more and more CO2.
 Recall that carbonic acid is formed as water equilibrates (or attempts to) with CO2 : H2O + CO2 -->H2CO3 (carbonic acid).
 This is a two way reaction but is currently running towards carbonic acid since CO2 content of the oceans is increasing.

-Carbonic acid -- and a corresponding decrease in concentration of carbonate ion -- interferes with carbonate formation, and it happens that carbonate is a major constituent of corals and shelled creatures -- and many plankton.
+Carbonic acid (or, technically, hydronium -- H3O+, which is a strongly reactive acid ion, and which is one of the products of carbonic acid's dissociation)interferes with formation and protection of carbonate, which is a major constituent of corals and shelled creatures -- and many plankton.
 Ocean acidification can both interfere with shell formation, and, potentially can actually dissolve shells.